Giant Cabbage Weigh-Off

 Everything in Alaska is big, including the vegetables.
 One of the signature events of the Alaska State Fair, and one not to be missed, is the Giant Cabbage Weigh-Off.
 Here, growers from around Alaska bring their cabbages into the arena, farming gladiators if you will, to see who grew the biggest cabbage - and whether they can break the world record.
 It's not uncommon to have cabbages that weigh more than 100 pounds, and the world record was set in 2012 when Palmer's Scott Robb entered a 138.25-pound cabbage!
 This is a serious competition as well, with more than $2,000 in prizes awarded!
 Get there early to get a prime seat.

-Note: On May 22, the Alaska State Fair Board of Directors announced the 2020 fair has been cancelled due to the Covid-19 pandemic.
 The 2021 Alaska State Fair runs Aug.
 26-Sept.
 6, and we look forward to seeing you there.

 Giant Pumpkins Take The Stage